Is the Chase Sapphire Preferred worth the annual fee? Absolutely (Especially with the increased 80,000-point sign-up bonus!)

 The full details of the benefits described above are detailed in Chase’s Guide to Benefits.

-Although the Chase Sapphire Reserve carries a much higher annual fee of $450, it also provides a number of added perks and benefits to make it well worth the added expense, such as:
+Yes, the Chase Sapphire Reserve carries a much higher annual fee of $550, but it also provides several added perks and benefits to make it well worth the added expense, such as:

 - Up to $300 annual credit every card member anniversary year for travel purchases